keivrijdag/keivrijdag/README.md

 Date|Topic
 ---|---
-2018-09-10|Sexual ornaments producing electromagnetic radiation of wavelengths between 41 and 43 femtometers 2018-09-24|[no topic yet, feel encouraged to submit one]
+2018-09-10|Sexual ornaments producing electromagnetic radiation of wavelengths between 41 and 43 femtometers 2018-09-24|Impacts of the Cretaceous Terrestrial Revolution and KPg extinction on homo sapiens diversification 2018-10-08|[no topic yet, feel encouraged to submit one]

 ## Discussed